 Washakie Chapter was organized by seventeen ladies on January 15, 1925, and the charter was accepted by the National Society on February 5, 1926.
 The chapter name was selected to recognize the importance of Chief Washakie, the leader of the Shoshone Tribe that first discovered the Hot Springs that are located in Thermopolis.

 Through the years Washakie Chapter has taken part in the “Gift of the Waters Pageant” that is presented on the first weekend in August.
 The pageant was written by Marie Montabe and first presented in 1925.
-Ms. Montabe gave the rights to the pageant to Washakie Chapter, and the members continue an active role in presenting the pageant each year.
+Ms. Montabe gave the rights to the pageant to Washakie Chapter.
 The pageant includes songs, dances, and narrative by members of the Shoshone Nation and Thermopolis residents.

 Outdoor activities attract many visitors annually, including Hot Springs State Park; Legend Rock area west of Thermopolis has a large collection of petroglyphs; Wyoming Dinosaur Center offers both viewing of complete dinosaur specimens and the adventure of digging; and The Wind River and Big Horn River offer both fishing and raft rides.